Transfer tax when corporate stock is sold and purchased

-When you buy corporate stock, you must pay transfer tax and file a transfer tax return.
-Corporate stock refers to shares in a company that is not a housing or real estate company, such as shares in a business enterprise or a telephone company.
-You must calculate and pay the transfer tax yourself.
+When you buy corporate stock, you must file a transfer tax return and pay the tax (i.e. you buy shares of an entity that operates a business, i.e. not of a housing-company or real estate company).
+Examples of corporate stock include shares of a business enterprise or a telephone company.
+As the buyer, you are required to calculate and pay the transfer tax on your initiative.

-However, if the shares you bought are listed on the stock exchange and you bought them on the exchange, you do not usually have to pay transfer tax or file the tax return.
+If you buy shares listed on the stock exchange, you do not usually have to pay transfer tax or file the transfer tax return.

 You can use the transfer tax calculator to help with your calculations.

 If the buyer of the corporate stock is a non-resident taxpayer (an individual from a foreign country, for example) and you are obliged to collect tax on the sale in question, you must file a transfer tax return on the tax you collected from the buyer, and then pay the amount on to the Tax Administration.

 Examples of circumstances where you may be obliged to collect tax include a situation where you, a Finnish resident, sell shares of a Finnish business company (corporate stock) to a buyer who is a nonresident.
 In case there are several sellers, your obligation is simply to submit a transfer tax return and pay transfer tax only for the part that you yourself had collected.
 In the same way, you must only report your portion of the price and other compensation.

 In addition, you and your buyer can agree that the buyer, a non-resident taxpayer, will account for transfer tax himself: More information is available in “Transfer taxation relating to sales and transfers of corporate stock and other securities” (detailed guidance in Finnish and Swedish, e.g. section 7.2).